-The day begins at 8 am.
+The day begins at 8 AM.

-Teachers have 45 minutes in the morning to prepare last minute things for the day or to prepare for the days ahead.
-Students arrive by bus starting at 8:10, the second bus arrives around 8:30.
-There are three buses that come to the school (two from Big Grassy and one from the neighbouring reserve Big Island First Nation (Anishnaabeg of Naongashiing) with 17 students coming from Big Island.
-A school breakfast program ensures that students have a meal in the morning.
-Students have twenty minutes to eat and then play outside until the bell rings at 8:45.
-Students are given 5-10 minutes to come in and organize themselves before the honour song is played and student-led announcements are made.
+Teachers have 45 minutes in the morning to prepare any last-minute plans for the day or week ahead.
+Students arrive by bus at 8:10 AM and 8:30 AM.
+Students also arrive from the neighbouring Big Island First Nation.
+A school breakfast program ensures that students have a meal each morning.
+After getting to school, they have twenty minutes to eat before playing outside until the first bell rings at 8:45 AM.
+Students are given 5-10 minutes to get to the classroom and organize their things before the honour song and student-led announcements.

-Another bell sounds at 9 am marking the beginning of classes.
-Instructional time runs from 9 am to 10:30 am and then students get a 15 minute recess.
-We have a duty schedule that rotates on a 3 week rotation.
+Another bell sounds at 9 AM, marking the beginning of classes.
+Instructional time runs from 9 AM to 10:30 AM, when students receive a 15-minute recess.
+Staff has a duty schedule that rolls on a 3-week rotation.
 Each day, every teacher is responsible for 30 minutes of duty.
-This will alternate between 15 minute recesses, lunchroom duty, and 30 minute lunch recess duty.
+This will alternate between 15-minute recesses, lunchroom duty, and 30-minute lunch and recess duty.

-Instructional time begins again at 10:45 and continues until 12:00 pm when lunch starts.
-Students have 30 minutes to eat and then 30 minutes to be outside.
-Students stay for lunch every day and we have a school kitchen staff that makes delicious meals for them.
-All students eat their lunch in the gym.
+Instructional time resumes at 10:45 AM and continues until 12:00 PM when lunch begins.
+Students stay for lunch every day and enjoy delicious meals that are prepared by our kitchen staff.
+Students have 30 minutes to eat their lunch in the gym before 30 minutes of outdoor recess.
+The lunch break ends at 1:00 PM and instructional time runs until 2:30 PM, at which point we take a 15-minute recess.
+There is a short block of time between 2:45 and 3:10 PM to end the day.

-The lunch break ends at 1:00 pm and instructional time runs until 2:30 when there is a 15-minute recess.
-There is a short block of time between 2:45 and 3:10 to end the day.
-The first bus arrives for student pick up at 3:10, the next 2 buses come around 3:25.
-We are given some time at the end of the day to prep as well.
-Students can also participate in the Right to Play program from 3:30 to 5:30.
-Our day ends at 4 pm.
-The students receive gym instruction every day, which provides classroom teachers with a 45-minute prep throughout the day.
+The busses arrive for student pick up at 3:10 and 3:25 PM.
+Teachers receive some additional time at the end of the day to work and prepare lessons.
+Students also receive gym instruction every day, which provides classroom teachers with an additional 45-minute prep window.
+Students can choose to participate in the Right To Play program from 3:30 PM to 5:30 PM.
+Our day ends at 4 PM.